 That is certainly what appears to take place within the prefectures in France, in the issue of residence permits.
 Fabien Pellisier, an insurance broker who runs an English-language health insurance service in France, states that: "We provide health insurance to many foreign nationals for visa applications and, except when the application is otherwise marginal, the theoretical rules are not the ones applied on the field.
-In the overwhelming majority of cases, officials accept a wide definition of 'full' medical cover, on premiums that are bearable, as long as it runs for a year.
-Should you obtain State health cover within this period, our policies include an early termination clause in them."
+In the overwhelming majority of cases, officials accept a wide definition of 'full' medical cover, on premiums that are bearable, as long as it runs for a year."

 Although of no solace to second-home owners, those who relocate permanently to France have a right of access to the State health system after three months legal residence.
 The application process may well take several additional months, but, provided you hold a PHI policy that includes a break clause, there is no need to retain the policy for the duration of your visa.